Frequently asked questions

 Why train with this club?

-What this club has to offer is a friendly atmosphere run very professionally by experienced instructors.
-At Southern Crane Kungfu we hold regular gradings, enter competitions and tournaments, nand attend ational and international camps and seminars.
+What this club has to offer is a friendly atmosphere run professionally by experienced instructors.
+At Southern Crane Kungfu we hold regular gradings, enter competitions and tournaments, and attend national and international camps and seminars.

 Why should I become a member of Southern Crane Kungfu?

-By becoming a member of this club, you are entitled to attend sparring classes, go to members only specialist courses on Tuesdays and Sundays, start learning weapons, attend day, weekend and week-long master classes and camps in the UK and China, enter tournaments, and grade in your patterns to progress in your martial art attainment levels.
+By becoming a member of this club, you are entitled to attend sparring classes, go to members-only specialist Masterclasses, start learning weapons, attend training camps in the UK and China, enter tournaments, and grade in your patterns to progress in your martial art attainment levels.

 What is Shuang Yang?

-Shuang Yang is the soft style side of Southern Crane Kungfu, also known as Tai Chi.
-Shuang Yang is the form of tai chi that is specific to this style of Kungfu.
-It is a single pattern consisting of 66 set principles of a Tai Chi form.
+Shuang Yang is the soft style side of Southern Crane Kungfu, and is similar to taichi.
+Shuang Yang is a single pattern consisting of 66 set principles of a soft qi gung form.

-Shuang Yang or Tai Chi is a martial art, not a meditative form of relaxation as it has become thought of in many gyms and martial art clubs in the Western world today.
+Shuang Yang is a martial art, and not a meditative form of relaxation as it has become thought of in many gyms and martial art clubs in the Western world today.
 It requires much thought and practice, and is incredibly rewarding for practitioners of all ages and abilities.
 Learn more about Shuang Yang.

 What is sparring about?